Contact Consumer Protection

-Suppliers and manufacturers often make extra promises (sometimes called ‘express warranties’) about such things as the quality, state, condition, performance or characteristics of goods.
+Suppliers and manufacturers often make extra promises (sometimes called ‘express warranties’) about such things as the quality, state, condition, performance or characteristics of goods or services.

 When a consumer buys a deck chair, the supplier says the chair can hold up to 100 kilograms.
 This is an express warranty about what the goods can do.